Disclaimer & Safety

 Clove oil (stem, leaf, bud) Syzygium aromaticum

-Litsea Cubeba aka May Chang olie (Litsea cubeba)
+Litsea Cubeba aka May Chang oil (Litsea cubeba)

 Tagetes oil (Tagetes minuta)

-Photosensitivity, also known as photoirritation or phototoxicity, is a chemically induced skin irritation that can occur when you apply certain essential oils topically and expose your skin to UV light too quickly.
+Photosensitivity, also known as photo-irritation or phototoxicity, is a chemically induced skin irritation that can occur when you apply certain essential oils topically and expose your skin too quickly to UV light.

-Some examples of the irritation you may experience are:
+Some examples of irritation you might experience include:

 Redness